Jawshing Arthur Liou

-Jawshing Arthur Liou (劉肇興; born June 13, 1968) is a digital artist whose work depicts spaces not probable in reality.
-Working with both lens-based representation and digital post-production, he aims to transform recognizable imagery into realms of transcendent and otherworldly experience.
+Jawshing Arthur Liou (劉肇興; born June 13, 1968) is a Taiwanese-American digital artist whose work depicts spaces not probable in reality.

 Life and education

 Liou was born in Zhongli District, Taoyuan.
-He completed a BA in journalism at National Chengchi University in Taipei, Taiwan in 1990, and worked as a video journalist in Taiwan in the early 1990s before emigrating to the United States at age 25.
+He completed a B.A. in journalism at National Chengchi University in Taipei, Taiwan, in 1990, and worked as a video journalist in Taiwan in the early 1990s before emigrating to the United States at age 25.
 He enrolled in graduate school and received an MFA in Photography and Electronic Intermedia from the University of Florida, Gainesville in 1998.
 While in Florida, Liou studied photography with the world-renowned Jerry Uelsmann.
 During this time Liou's work became more personal and organic, and his practice expanded to incorporate video.

 Career

 Artworks

 Liou's works are derived from source footage spanning many types of content.
 From the human body, to landscapes, to oil paint and food items, Liou's works are filled with rich details.
 He responds to the personal experiences of spiritual sanctuary, illness, searching, tragedy, and the spectacles in life.
 Liou's work is primarily based in extremely high resolution and exquisitely layered moving image composites, which he then shapes into large-scale installations for gallery spaces, or screens at experimental film and new media festivals.
 Stills taken from his video works are also printed and exhibited photographically.